aertslab/SCENIC/vignettes/FAQ.md

 The results are equivalent across versions and provide output `.loom` files that can be explored in [SCope](http://scope.aertslab.org) or used as interface between R and Python.

 The details and the rationale behind each of the steps in SCENIC are explained in the 'detailed_tutorials' in the R repository (https://github.com/aertslab/SCENIC/tree/master/vignettes).

+### Other issues

+You can check whether someone has already had a similar issue in https://github.com/aertslab/SCENIC/issues?q=+is%3Aclosed